microsoft/FluidFramework/packages/dds/sequence/README.md

 So, if two collaborators set the same key on the annotates properties the operation that gets ordered last will determine the value.

-## Shared String
+## SharedString

-The Shared String is a specialized data structure for handling collaborative text.
+The SharedString is a specialized data structure for handling collaborative text.
 It is based on a more general Sequence data structure but has additional features that make working with text easier.

-In addition to text, a Shared String can also contain markers.
+In addition to text, a SharedString can also contain markers.
 Markers can be used to store metadata at positions within the text, like the details of an image or Fluid object that should be rendered with the text.

-Both markers and text are stored as segments in the Shared String.
-Text segments will be split and merged when modifications are made to the Shared String and will therefore have variable length matching the length of the text content they contain.
+Both markers and text are stored as segments in the SharedString.
+Text segments will be split and merged when modifications are made to the SharedString and will therefore have variable length matching the length of the text content they contain.
 Marker segments are never split or merged, and always have a length of 1.

 ### Examples